Talend/svn-git-migration/readme.md

 ### Preparing the Svn Git clones
 Before launching the migration script you need to clone locally the svn repositories you need to migrate.
 Please follow the Atlassian tuto [here](https://www.atlassian.com/git/migration#!migration-convert).
-You must create svn git clone in
+You must create a git svn clone (by using the `git svn clone` command) in

     ${repo.root.folder}/svn_git_repos
 please be sure to follow the full Atlassian tuto including the clean phase